Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Fundamental Equations in the Continuum Limit and Symbol Calculus

 remains fixed at a value close to $1$.

 In addition to the {\it global} or {\it absolute} lattice variable $n$, we also introduce a {\it local} or {\it relative} lattice variable denoted by $\ell$.
 It varies over integers but will always be taken to be small in comparison to $n$ and independent of $n$.
 The Motzkin lattice paths naturally introduce the composite discrete variable $n + \ell$ into the formulation of the difference string and Toda equations which we think of as small discrete variations around a large value of $n$.
-The spatial homogeneity of those equations manifests itself in their all having the same form, independent of what $n$ is, while $\ell$ in those equations varies over $\{-\nu - 1, \dots, -1,0,1, \dots, \nu + 1\}$, the \emph{bandwidth} of the $(2\nu + 1)^{st}$ Toda/Difference String equations.
-Taking $\nu + 1 << n$ will insure the necessary separation of scales between $\ell$ and $n$.
+The spatial homogeneity of those equations manifests itself in their all having the same form, independent of what $n$ is, while $\ell$ in those equations has a bounded \emph{bandwidth}.
+For instance, when $j = 2\nu +1$, this varies over $\{-\nu - 1, \dots, -1,0,1, \dots, \nu + 1\}$.
+In that case taking $\nu + 1 << n$ will insure the necessary separation of scales between $\ell$ and $n$.
 We define

 as a {\em spatial} variation close to $x$ which will serve as a continuous analogue of the lattice location along a Motzkin path relative to the starting location of the path.